tbnorth/GitRDDES/PyCoPGit.md

-- mixing a particular data set / set of config. files with source code (.py files) can be messy when you want to release the software.
+- mixing a particular data set / set of config. files with source code (.py files) can be messy when you want to release the software

 - keep your source code in one repository, and your project specific data / config. in another